 Canon 1D X Mk3 info and rumours

-Canon 1D X mkIII rumours – 1D X mark 2 replacement
+Canon 1D X mkIII info – 1D X mark 2 replacement

-Our collected rumours about the new 1 series camera that follows the 1D X mk2
+Our collected Information and pre-release rumours about the new 1 series camera that follows the 1D X mk2

 - The 1D X was announced in October 2011, but didn’t ship until July 2012.

 - The 1D X 2 (1D mk6) was launched in February 2016.